pramnora/python/library/external/matplotlib/graph/straight-line/02/README.md

 ...and, a window will open up displaying the chart as follows.

 ![Output: graph 1](200626-0235-straight-line-graph01B.png "This is the chart showing horizontal straight lines.")

+**NOTE**: All I did in the second version of this graph was to switch variable names:
+          x to say y/y to say x;
+          which, in turn, changed the graph output orientation.